swiftlang/swift-evolution/proposals/nnnn-regex-type-overview.md

 3. A literal for compile-time construction of a regex with statically-typed captures, enabling powerful source tools.
 4. An expressive and composable result-builder DSL, with support for capturing strongly-typed values.
 5. A modern treatment of Unicode semantics and string processing.
-6. A treasure trove of string processing algorithms, along with library-extensible protocols enabling industrial-strength parsers to be used seamlessly as regex components.
+6. A slew of regex-powered string processing algorithms, along with library-extensible protocols enabling industrial-strength parsers to be used seamlessly as regex components.

 This proposal provides details on \#1, the `Regex` type and captures, and gives an overview of how each of the other proposals fit into regex in Swift.